farling42/fvtt-numenera-compendium/README.md

 - Numenera Discovery
 - Numenera Destiny

-The page offset for each document should be to 2 to ensure that the correct page is located via the page links.
+The page offset for each document should be set to 2 to ensure that the correct page is located via the page links.

 ## Installation